What is Artillery Fungus? Identifying Those Black, Fungus Spots on House Siding

 So whether you ask a family-owned home improvement business owner or any other quality contractor, they will tell you there’s not a lot you can do to completely prevent the possibility of artillery spores forming on your property.
 The best thing to do to prevent the spread is to clean the spots immediately when they are detected so they won’t continue thriving and make a spotty mess everywhere.

-What To Do When You Detect Artillery Spores
+What to do When You Detect Artillery Spores on Your Home's Exterior

 Any exterior home improvement professional or quality contractor will tell you to act quickly when you spot artillery spores.
 The longer the spores sit on a surface, the stickier they will get and the harder it will be to remove them.
 Scrub the spots firmly with a brush and a non-toxic cleaner to get rid of them.
 If you’ve tried several times to remove them without success, then a quality contractor can help you since they have more experience.